• Skip to primary navigation

 There is no possible compromise between these two thought systems.

 You either collaborate, or you compete.
 When you follow Ego, you take your team to the battleground.
-When you choose to follow Reason, you willingly create and genuinely strive to live your team’s Work AgreementsA Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
+When you choose to follow Reason, you willingly create and genuinely strive to live your team’s Work AgreementsA Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
 More.
 With Reason’s help, you transform your team into a lovely, collaborative, successful classroom.

 Reason, Ego & the Right-Minded Teamwork Myth - Philosophy and Process